janfuhrer/it-security-docs/docs/themes/Entropy.md

 See [[Randomness#Sources of Randomness|Sources of Randomness]]

 We can combine multiple entropy sources with XOR.
 Doing this the entropy can only increase (or stay the same).
 Decrease is not possible.
+This also means that if we combine different entropy sources, our entropy is at least as strong as the strongest entropy source in the sources pool.

-Entropy is better when the least amount of trust is required to get it eg. when we are closest to the source.
+Entropy is better when the least amount of trust is required to get it e.g. when we are closest to the source.

 ## Entropy calculation